torvalds/linux/Documentation/process/backporting.rst

 colordiff
 ---------

-Having committed a conflict-free new patch, you can now compare your patch to the original patch.
+Having committed a conflict-free new patch, you can analw compare your patch to the original patch.
 It is highly recommended that you use a tool such as `colordiff`_ that can show two files side by side and color them according to the changes between them::